Legal Informations & CGU

 Not far from Angoulême, in a region where the pleasant way of life comes from the variety of landscapes, the wealth of heritage and the fertility of the land.
-In 2017, a new high-speed train line will provide the town with 95-minute links to Paris and 35-minute links to Bordeaux.

 The French department of Charente offers a multitude of places to visit, leisure activities and festivals.
 Featuring prehistoric and Gallo-Roman sites as well as abbeys and castles, the Way of Saint James, which goes through it, is dotted with Romanesque churches and character villages.
-Prior to becoming the world’s capital of comic strips courtesy of its annual festival, Angoulême was, in bygone days, the Cité-des-Valois and even Louis XI would not have refused the local produce from his lands: cognac and pineau as well as Chalais veal, Barbezieux chicken, foie-gras and hazelnut oil.
+Prior to becoming the world’s capital of comic strips courtesy of its annual festival, Angoulême was, in bygone days, the Cité-des-Valois.
+Even Louis XI would not have refused the local produce from his lands: cognac and pineau as well as Chalais veal, Barbezieux chicken, foie-gras and hazelnut oil.

 The castle and its parklands

 An alleyway planted with horse chestnut trees leads to the castle on the south side.
 Two farm buildings and outhouses flank a grass parterre.
 The driveway then splits into two, going towards the lake on the east side and around the castle on the west side.
 The building stands on solid masonry foundations surrounded by moats once fed by three lakes.